crftr/nfl-survivor-solver/README.md

 # NFL Survivor Solver

 This is a strategy solver for a fantasy-like NFL game I play with my friends and friends-of-friends.
-The game is also known as _Last Man Standing_.
+The game is also known as _Last Man Standing_, _Knockout_, _Eliminator_, _Suicide_, or _King of the Hill_.

 ### The rules of the game
 - The game starts at the beginning of the season